Windows updates

 Upgrade schedule and time estimates

-The mid-year feature update is larger, taking roughly 30 minutes to install.
-It includes a set of updates, features and security patches.
+This feature update takes roughly 30 minutes to install and includes a set of updates, features, and security patches.

 The installation deadline will be displayed on the pop-up window.
 When the deadline has been reached, your computer will automatically install the updates.